 Do I need a tradesperson's certificate?

-If you’re a tradesperson working in one of these motor vehicle classes below, you need a tradesperson’s certificate, even if you hold a motor vehicle repairer’s License.
+If you’re a tradesperson working in one of the motor vehicle classes listed below, you need a tradesperson’s certificate, even if you hold a motor vehicle repairer’s license.
 You must be certified and qualified for all classes of repair work you do.

 - automotive electrician

 - liquefied natural gas mechanic

 - liquefied petroleum gas mechanic

 - transmission specialist

 The Motor Dealers and Repairers Amendment (Tradesperson’s Certificates) Regulation 2020 will commence on 1 September 2020.
 Under this change to the laws, you'll also be able to apply for the following classes requiring a Certificate II qualification.